Year 1 - Ash

 Children in year 1 have a real love for learning.
 Ask them about some of these projects!
 Children have bounced into school this term full of enthusiasm for learning and they are very excited to share their learning journeys with you.

-KS1 and EYFS children are invited to Festival club with Mrs Griggs on a Thursday after school.
+KS1 and EYFS children are invited to Festival club with Mrs Griggs on a Tuesday after school.
 This is a fantastic opportunity for children to explore festivals from around the world.
 Please contact the school office if you wish to sign your child up.